CruxConnect/crux-docs/_product_supplier/create_item.md

 msrp_currency
 : (string) The Manufacturer's Suggested Retail Price Currency parameter indicates what currency the MSRP is based on.

+item
+: (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.

 #### Price Tier Object: